 GLOWING, YET UNDERSTATED magic comes of a particular kind of candid, descriptive writing that doesn’t stoop to sensationalism or bald self-promotion.
 You can find this in George Orwell’s domestic diaries, but you can also find it in Adam Riley’s Birds of South Africa.
 This current publication offers an enticing taste of beauty that makes it difficult to draw your head out of, regardless of whether you are a well-established birder.
-It launches at this year’s Hilton Arts Festival, in the Midlands, but you might want to get yourself a copy before the festival begins.
+It launched at last year’s Hilton Arts Festival, in the Midlands, but given that Riley and his talks, walks and bird drives are something of a festival institution, this book is a bit of a festival must have.

-There are two birding events scheduled during the festival.
+There are four rockjumper events scheduled during the festival.
 Tucked into the festival programme in such a way that it won’t impede on your theatre-watching schedule, these could be once-in-a-lifetime experiences to imbibe the verdant area of the Midlands, and its feathered inhabitants, from a true expert.
 Or they could set you on a lifetime of seeing the world with different eyes.

 Riley’s lovely book is easy on the hand and eye.
 It contains all the tools and pointers you need to get the best out of those feathered creatures that grace our country – more than 867 species, that is.
 The directness of this book and its clear structure, not to forget its astonishingly fine photographs taken by the author, enable you, whether you are a seasoned birder or a novice to keep your eyes on the world and not buried in niceties of language or the ego of the writer.